Where is the 2018 Annual Meeting?

 When will I receive notification of my abstract acceptance, time, and date?

-All presenting authors will be notified of their presentation acceptance, time, and date in July after the Annual Meeting Planning Committee finalizes the program.
+All submitting authors will be notified of their presentation acceptance, time, and date after the Annual Meeting Planning Committee finalizes the program in late July.

 Why haven’t I received any correspondence about the abstract I submitted?